SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/step-settings.md

 ## Exit flow

 The flow-control steps **split** and **wait for action** (and also Send SMS) have an **Exit flow** option to pull participants who do not meet a condition out of the flow.
-If selected, the dropped-out contact can be moved to a different flow and/or added to a collection.
+If selected, the dropped-out contact can be moved to a different flow and/or added to a selection.

 | Setting | Description |
 |---|---|